 Because CPV can survive in an environment for many months, be sure to take extra precautions if there has been an infected dog in your household, yard or surrounding property.
 Here are a few tips to keep in mind:

 - Boost His Immune System: Once your dog has undergone a CPV infection, he will be prone to other illnesses as a result of a weakened immune system.
 Your veterinarian can suggest different ways to bolster your pooch’s immune system, as well as preventative measures to avoid future illness or infections.
-Speak with your vet about dietary options for your recovering dog, preferably foods that are easily-digested.
+Speak with your vet about dietary and/or dog food options for your recovering dog, preferably foods that are easily-digested.

 - Isolation As A Safety Precaution: It’s also important to note that your dog will still be at risk for transmitting CPV after his recovery, as he is contagious for at least two months following the illness.
 Be sure to isolate your dog from other dogs for a length of time, and inform neighbors with dogs that they should have their pets tested.